AVAILABLE ON DVD [REGION 1 ONLY]

 I first saw Demonia 25 years or so on a bootleg video of terrible quality.
 Disguised considerably by the atrocious picture and sound quality, it didn’t seem to be too bad a film, so I was looking forward to finally seeing what seemed to me to be an unfairly maligned entry in Lucio Fulci’s filmography on a decent copy.
 Unfortunately, I have to say that this rather different viewing experience revealed the film to be another late Fulci disappointment, and in a way the most frustrating one out of the examples that I’ve so far seen, because if you read a synopsis of the entire picture it may actually seem rather good – sure, little in it makes sense, but you can imagine the Fulci of the early ‘80s turning it into a terrifically atmospheric, surreal nightmare of a film like The Beyond.
 Instead, it looks more like it was directed by a fan of his who wanted to pay tribute to him but who had little actual film making talent.
 Despite what you might expect, Fulci doesn’t seem energised by the material at all and the direction is mostly anonymous, which just confirms to me even more that a great deal of his talent went when he began to have his lengthy periods of illnesses.
 Maybe this isn’t that surprising, but it’s very sad.
 Then again, the direction is a minor flaw compared to the cinematography which sometimes veers towards being genuinely incompetent, meaning that in places the film to me looked just as ugly in good picture quality as it did in bad.
 Even the gore effects usually look poor, though I’ve noticed a general lack of interest by the director in the graphic stuff in the later films – yes, there’s plenty of it, but it isn’t handled with the old gruesome relish and seems more put in because Fulci’s reputation demanded it.

 Demonia came just after A Cat In The Brain and was developed by Fulci and Pierre Regnoli under the working title of Liza.
 Obviously closer to the films that made him famous, it was intended to be the most prestigious of the 1988-89-90 films, the one that was definitely going to get a good theatrical release, though I’m sure that fans would already have been dubious.
 Catriona McCall, who had become something of a scream queen legend due to her roles in Fulci’s classic City Of The Living Dead–The Beyond–House By The Cemetery trilogy, was asked to star, but turned it down, thereby not sullying her reputation, though by god the film could have done with somebody who could actually act as the female lead.
 Male star Brett Halsey then rewrote much of his dialogue, which makes one wonder how bad his original lines were.
 Most of it was shot in an area of Sicily where nearly every issue of the local paper would show a photograph of yet another victim of the Mafia.
 Shots of the ruins were done at Syracuse, the convent interior scenes filmed in a real Sicilian catacomb where hardly anything was altered by the film crew, the boxes, biers and niches containing real human remains [local tradition being to keep the ancestors on display] that you see on screen not being set dressing at all.
+According to Halsey, some of the financing came from the Mafia, and a disagreement about money meant that the film crew had to leave really quickly with some footage uncompleted.
 For some reason Fulci thought the result to be “a wonderful movie” except for its photography, but few others did, the thing not getting even a minimal theatrical release, and not coming out on video till 1998 when it was only in some European countries and Japan.
 The first release in the US was the DVD from 2004.